WarMaxis/New_ChildNode_ParentNode_methods_and_classList_JS_tests/README.md

 # New _ChildNode_, _ParentNode_ methods and _Element.classList_ JavaScript tests

 Some tests of working new __ChildNode__, __ParentNode__ methods and __classList__ in JavaScript.
-You can try if your browser supports this new things :)
+You can try if your browser supports this new things or tests your polyfills :)

 __New elements much simplify DOM operations.__